 - Robert Holmes, a.k.a.
 "Digital Bob" is a South Florida photographer that specializes in Gigapan (large, detailed panorama) cityscapes, and has mentored us with Gigapan and other technical issues.

-- John Moran is a better-known photographer of natural Florida and environmental advocate.
+- John Moran is a better-known photographer of natural Florida and an environmental advocate.
+It doesn't look like he's done much to his website since 2014 though.

 - Finally, we are with our local Kendall Camera Club, and would suggest any active or aspiring photographer join such a club.
 One way to find a photography group is to go to Meetup, click on "Find a meetup group", type something like "photography" and your zip code in the appropriate boxes and see what comes up.
 Happy hunting.